cheesehero112/notes/Chihiro's Study Progress.md

 4/2/22: Started in tandem with Cafe Menu project.
 Finished up to CSS Selectors.

 ### Udemy JavaScript:

+4/13/22: Finished #43 - 44, but haing a hard time understanding everything.
+Will be reviewing older videos in the array section to understand everything better

+4/13/22: Finished #41 - 42 (Searching for Arrays part 1)

 4/12/22: Started section 6 (Arrays).
 Finished video #37-39